ben-houghton-zz/azureforpython/Workshop-CreateNotebook.md

 <img src="https://github.com/ben-houghton/azureforpython/blob/master/images/scriptedit.PNG" width="700">

 When the script runs in your notebook, it's create a new Blob Container and add a file.
+Before you delete the sample, take a look at the resultant file that gets created in the Storage account

 <img src="https://github.com/ben-houghton/azureforpython/blob/master/images/scriptrun.PNG" width="700">